Structural runs sensitivity scans automatically based on specific events. You can also run manual sensitivity scans on demand.

 Custom sensitivity rules are based on the column data type and column name.
 For more information about custom sensitivity rules, go to Creating and managing custom sensitivity rules.

-Custom sensitivity rules always produce high confidence detections.
+Custom sensitivity rules always produce full confidence detections.

 When a column matches a custom sensitivity rule, Structural: